Back to guides

 A strong foundation is required to set up a high deliverability approach, the essence of this is an email domain with a minimum of 30+ days warm-up.
 Taking time at the start will pay dividends and the longer the warm-up, the more solid the outreach.

 Setting up the authentication methods and taking the time to monitor the authentication reports (SPF, DKIM, DMARC reports) is essential, for if something changes in the setup and you don’t notice it, the authentications will fail.
 This in turn will damage your reputation.
+Learning how to set up DMARC properly can significantly enhance your email security and help prevent unauthorized use of your domain.

 If you have a high sending volume, consider signing up for Google Postmaster Tools.
 Google has a huge amount of data on email deliverability which they share through Postmaster Tools.
 By reviewing your email reputation data over time, you will see any fluctuations and that will help you to understand how Google treats your sending domain.